DanielaTomas/FEUP-LDTS/docs/README.md

 ## Game Description

 The Sheep's Escape is a text-based game where you control a sheep.
-You have to fill the land with grass so that the sheep hides from the wolves.
+You have to fill the land with grass so that the sheep hides from wolves.
 If you fill 80% of the land you win and if wolves hits you or your trail you die.

 Project developed by  Daniela Tomás (up202004946@edu.fc.up.pt), Nuno Penafort (up202008405@edu.fc.up.pt) and Sofia Sousa (up202005932@edu.fc.up.pt) for LDTS 2021-22.